Joe Lovano Earns a DownBeat Triple Crown

 Lovano—Berklee's Gary Burton chair in Jazz Performance and a faculty member involved in the Berklee Global Jazz Institute—earned a "triple crown" distinction from DownBeat magazine, rating tops in the annual critics poll for best jazz artist overall, best tenor saxophonist, and best band.

 Voters in the poll are free to choose any industry artists, groups, and albums rather than choose from a set list of candidates.
 According to editor Ed Enright, Lovano is among a few who have won three or four categories in a given year.
-"It didn't surprise me at all, knowing how good he is and how good Us Five is," says Enright.
+"It didn't surprise me at all, knowing how good he is and how good [his group] Us Five is," says Enright.

 Lovano accepts these accolades with humility, privileged to have been selected among his contemporaries.